xiaoyeli/superlu_dist/README.md

 ```

 1.2.
 The BLAS library.
-The parallel routines in SuperLU_DIST uses some sequential BLAS routines
+The parallel routines in SuperLU_DIST use some sequential BLAS routines
 on each process.
 If there is BLAS library available on your machine,
 you may define the following in the file make.inc: